Altinn/MaskinportenTokenGenerator/scripts/README.md

-# MaskinportenPortenTokenGenerator - scopes administration scripts
+# Scope administration scripts

 This directory contains scripts that can be useful for performing/automating various administrative tasks related to ID/Maskinporten.

 > Warning!
-This is a tool with sharp edges, capable of messing up your Maskinporten scope and access setup.
+These are tools with sharp edges, capable of messing up your Maskinporten scope and access setup.
 > Use with extreme care!

 ## Setup